mgaebler/drizzle-rest/docs/concept.md

 # Technical Concept: Drizzle REST Adapter (Revised)

-The core idea is a single function, `createDrizzleRestAdapter`, which takes a configuration object and returns a ready-to-use middleware compatible with frameworks like Express or Fastify.
-The middleware generates a REST API at runtime based on a Drizzle schema.
+- The core idea is a single function, `createDrizzleRestAdapter`, which takes a configuration object and returns a ready-to-use middleware.
+- The middleware generates a REST API at runtime based on a Drizzle schema.
+- It should be compatible with frameworks like Express, Fastify, react-router and Nextjs. *(Currently implemented: Express.
+Others planned for future releases.)*

 -----